What has a Fitbit got to do exercise, you ask?

 Always one step ahead, the Fitbit has fashion options!

 Fashion bands are available for those who want to mix ‘n match their accessories.
-Choose from the pretty gold ones, the silver titanium or the bright funky colours that are available.
+Choose from pretty gold bands, silver titanium or the bright funky colours that are available.

 No visible bling